tpm2-software/tpm2-tools/man/tss2_import.1.md

 # DESCRIPTION

-**tss2_import**(1) - This command imports a JSON encoded policy or policy template encoded according to TCG TSS 2.0 JSON Policy Language Specification and stores it under the provided path or it imports a JSON encoded key under the provided path.
+**tss2_import**(1) - This command imports a JSON encoded policy or policy template and stores it under the provided path or it imports a JSON encoded key under the provided path.

 # OPTIONS